Tyler Stephenson Preview, Player Props: Reds vs. Mariners

 Tyler Stephenson At The Plate

-- Stephenson has picked up an RBI in 30.8% of his games this year, with two or more RBI in 8.5% of his games.
-He has also driven in three or more runs in one contest.
+- In 31.4% of his games this year, Stephenson has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.